Teresa Cox

 Painted Flower Collage

-Artful Portrait Collages
+Artful Portrait Collage

 Access note: This residency is best for participants without significant visual, dexterity or cognitive challenges.
-(Artful Aging™)

 Abstract Painting